©2021 William A. Lasher

 Molly waved her hand and said no, and I declined as well.
-The previous miniature treat had a decidedly bad aftertaste and at that point I was in the mood for something more substantial.
+The previous miniature treat had a peculiar aftertaste, and at that point I was in the mood for something more substantial.

 Winterborne returned the jar to his desk and produced another.
 “What about a spoonful of Dr. Helgenberger’s Miracle Perception Powder then?
 Guaranteed to increase your intelligence quotient by at least 10 points.”
 He smiled and held the jar up in his hand so we could see the label.
 “It’s an amazing product that might just help you to see things as they really are.
 A glimpse of intra-dimensional consciousness as Dr. Helgenberger might say.”

 He opened the jar and sank a tiny silver measuring spoon into the peculiar looking powder – it had an iridescent glow.
 When he sprinkled the powder into his whiskey, a tiny plume of purplish-green smoke rose up from the tumbler.
 He stirred the concoction and took a sip; “Ah yes.
 I feel smarter already.
 The powder enables your mind to see, to see the more than one way you can be, or in some cases, the more than one way you already are – it allows you to perceive intra-dimensional consciousness.
 Could be useful in finding your way out of the little predicament you’ve found yourselves in.
 Care for a spoonful?”